ServiceWeaver/weaver/website/docs.md

 # Single Process

+## Getting Started

 The simplest and easiest way to deploy a Service Weaver application is to run it directly via `go run`.
 When you `go run` a Service Weaver application, every component is co-located in a single process, and method calls between components are executed as regular Go method calls.
+Refer to the [Step by Step Tutorial](#step-by-step-tutorial) section for a full example.

 ```console
 go run .
 ```

 You can run `weaver single status` to view the status of all active Service Weaver applications deployed using `go run`.

 ```console
 $ weaver single status